 I said six times at Mass on Easter Sunday during the renewal of our baptismal promises.

 I was in the middle of scolding myself for letting my mind wander when I realized this may not have been a random, crazy thought.
-(Like my previous waffle-day-dreams during the first reading.)
+(Like my previous waffle day-dreaming during the first reading.)

-I've never stood at the altar and said those marriage vows but I've heard them enough times.
+I’ve never stood at the altar and said those marriage vows but I’ve heard them plenty of times.
 I do . . . through sickness and health . . . through good times and bad . . . all the days of my life.
 I do.

-From what I hear and see, that's a very difficult promise to make.
-But that's exactly why commitments are so important.
-Commitments keep us faithful to the things that we don't always feel like doing.
+From what I hear and see, that’s a very difficult promise to make.
+Sometimes you don’t feel like being faithful to your partner in good times and bad.
+But that’s exactly why commitments are so important.
+Commitments keep us faithful to the things that we don’t always feel like doing.

 When a relationship gets tough, it’s the commitment that (ideally) keeps a husband and wife together while they work through it.

-Because sometimes the 'people' in the Church will disappoint me.
-Sometimes the teachings of the Church are hard for me to understand and often they're unpopular for me to profess.
-Going to Mass, confessing my sins, choosing virtue . . . these aren't things that I always feel like doing.
+Because sometimes the people in the Church will disappoint me.
+Sometimes the teachings of the Church are hard for me to understand and often they’re unpopular for me to profess.
+Going to Mass, confessing my sins, choosing virtue . . . these are not things that I always feel like doing.

 It’s in these moments that my commitment keeps me faithful.

 Think about the early Church.
-For the Apostles who were closest to Jesus, initially it was probably felt pretty fun and easy to be His follwer – miracles and free food and celebrity status – score.
+For the Apostles who were closest to Jesus, initially it was probably pretty fun and easy to be His follower – miracles and free food and celebrity status?
+Um… Score!

-That all went away very quickly one weekend and then they had a choice to make.
+But that all went away very quickly in one weekend and then they had a choice to make.
 They had to recommit to being followers of the risen Jesus Christ.
 And oh boy was that commitment put to the test.
 They were hated.
-And let me tell you, no one feels like being FED TO A LION.
+And let me tell you — no one feels like being FED TO A LION.
 Or hung upside down on a CROSS.
 Or hiding UNDERGROUND to celebrate Mass.
 Or being BEHEADED.

 The saints were people whose faith was a commitment more than a feeling.